-In this regard, it bears remarking that for the purposes of verifying the performance targets with which the actual pay-out of the incentive system is associated, reference will be made, where possible, to the Financial Statements figures approved by the Board of Directors, without the use of results adjusted for extraordinary components.
+In this regard, it bears remarking that for the purposes of verifying the performance targets with which the actual pay-out of the incentive system is associated, reference will be made, where possible, to the figures given in the Segment Reporting in the Financial Statements, as approved by the Board of Directors, without the use of results adjusted for extraordinary components.

-Failure to achieve the minimum quantitative objectives results in no incentives being paid (proportional to the weight of the quantitative objectives for the beneficiary of the MBO in question).
-Where better than expected results are achieved, the bonus is increased (proportional to the weight of the quantitative component in the beneficiary's MBO form) using a 5 to 1 ratio, i.e., for every 1% improvement on forecast results, an additional 5% bonus is paid out.
+Failure to achieve the minimum quantitative target results in no incentives being paid (proportional to the weight of the quantitative objectives for the beneficiary of the MBO in question).
+Where better than expected results are achieved, the bonus is increased (proportional to the weight of the quantitative component in the beneficiary's MBO form) using a 5 to 1 ratio, i.e. for every 1% improvement on forecast results, an additional 5% bonus is paid out.

 The Group sets at 160% the maximum limit for the bonus payable for each objective.
 Similarly, project performance bonuses are also subject to a 160% limit for each objective.
-The overall final cap for each form is 150%.
+The overall final cap for each MBO form is 150%.

 The amount of the incentive actually paid varies according to the degree of achievement of the targets assigned to the individual objectives.
-The incentive curve applied to the individual objectives of the 2022 MBO Plan, without prejudice to the overall cap on the MBO form of 150%, is shown below:
+The incentive curve applied to the individual objectives of the 2023 MBO Plan, without prejudice to the overall cap on the MBO form of 150%, is shown below: